 This investigation is ongoing, and there may very well be more developments.
 While it’s important to focus and continue to resist the Trump agenda simultaneously, we can also work now to protect the Mueller investigation as it unfolds.
 Here’s how:

 - Ask Congress to prevent Mueller from getting fired.
 It is the duty of Congress, as a separate co-equal branch of government, to guard against abuses of the Executive Branch.
 That’s why the framers of the Constitution created separation of powers.
 Our elected officials need to speak out and make clear that firing Mueller would be a red line that Trump must not cross.
 Senators can co-sponsor legislation to protect against a Mueller firing: S. 1735 led by Senators Graham and Booker, and S. 1741 led by Senators Coons and Tillis.
 Representatives in the House can co-sponsor H.R.
-3771, led by Representatives Jones and Conyers.
+3771, led by Representative Jones.

 SAMPLE CALL SCRIPT